 Keep in mind that I already did this for the automated quiz above so it’s a perfectly balanced quiz of 60 questions.

 The questions below are done in order of how they are in the Airmen Certification Standards to help you study questions that are similar.

 Need more practice questions than the ones below?
 I’ve been creating online training courses for the sister company Rupprecht Drones.
 Some people want to learn at a faster rate or don’t have time to read, so to meet their needs, I created online courses that are at Rupprecht Drones.
 I’m planning on creating many more online courses to help individuals quickly learn the material for the remote pilot knowledge exam so frequently check in.
 These courses also are great for company training and recurrent training to keep the pilots and crew proficient.
-The courses on Rupprecht Drones are:

-Area I. Regulations (Initial 15-25%.
-Recurrent 30-40%)
+Area I. Regulations (Initial 15-25%)

 UA.I.A.K4 A small UA causes an accident and your crew member loses consciousness.
 When do you report the accident?

 B) When requested by the UA owner.
 [You might be confused.
 If there is a deviation from the regulations, only upon request from the FAA, do you need to provide a report.
 107.21 says, “(b) Each remote pilot in command who deviates from a rule under paragraph (a) of this section must, upon request of the Administrator, send a written report of that deviation to the Administrator.”]

 C) Within 10 days of the accident.
 [107.9 Accident reporting.
 “No later than 10 calendar days after an operation that meets the criteria of either paragraph (a) or (b) of this section[.]”]